pallets-eco/flask-admin/README.rst

 Introduction
 ------------

-Flask-Admin is advanced, extensible and simple to use administrative interface building library for Flask framework.
+Flask-Admin is advanced, extensible and simple to use administrative interface building extension for Flask framework.

-Library comes with batteries included: model scaffolding for `SQLAlchemy <http://www.sqlalchemy.org/>`_, `MongoEngine <http://mongoengine.org/>`_, MongoDB and `Peewee <https://github.com/coleifer/peewee>`_ ORMs, simple file management interface and a lot of usage samples.
+It comes with batteries included: model scaffolding for `SQLAlchemy <http://www.sqlalchemy.org/>`_, `MongoEngine <http://mongoengine.org/>`_, MongoDB and `Peewee <https://github.com/coleifer/peewee>`_ ORMs, simple file management interface and a lot of usage samples.